Oregon Plumbing License: How to Become a Certified Plumber in OR

 - Drainage systems

-During the exam, plumbers are allowed to use reference materials, which are considered open-book.
-Before taking the exam, plumbers must have their exam material approved by the state.
+The exam is open book, which means you’re allowed to bring pre-approved reference materials with you.
 However, it is essential for plumbers to study these topics thoroughly before taking the exam to ensure they have the knowledge needed to pass the examination.

-Currently, journeyman plumbers in Ohio are able to transfer or reciprocate their licenses from Idaho and Montana.
+Currently, journeyman plumbers in Oregon are able to transfer or reciprocate their licenses from Idaho and Montana.

 How much is a plumbing license in Oregon?